agbleze/agbleze-Strive/README.md

 # agbleze-Strive
 Strive application to design a simple website.
-Tech used include HTML and CSS
+Tech used include HTML and CSS.